 Common Breastfeeding Problems

 If you are a new mother, you may find breastfeeding a little difficult at the beginning.
 You are already tired from the birth and your body is going through all of the usual postnatal hormonal changes that occur at this time.
 Until you have become used to breastfeeding, you may suffer from sore nipples.
 This should not be a cause of worry, as the skin does toughen up after a while.
 To help you, there are various nipple creams on the market that are safe to use while breastfeeding.
-Consult with the lactation counsellor or your healthcare professional to find out which one is the best for you.
+Consult with a lactation consultant or your healthcare professional to find out which one is the best for you.

 You should also make sure to empty your breasts at each feeding.
 This is done by offering both breasts at each feeding.
 Once the baby is finished with one breast, burp them and then offer the second one.
 Make sure that the second breast becomes the first breast at the next feeding to make sure that it doesn’t get left too full, because this can lead to mastitis.